 - 8 In the resulting dialog box click OK, which brings up the default work plane. - 9 Click the Point button on the Draw toolbar.
-Then click the cursor on the lower right end of the projected 3D face.

-IO Click the Rotate button on the Draw toolbar.

-II In the Rotational angle edit field enter 0.2/2\180.
+Then click the cursor on the lower right end of the projected 3D face. - 10 Click the Rotate button on the Draw toolbar. - II In the Rotation angle area, enter 0.2/2180 in the α edit field.
 Click OK.